Pytode2000/SC2002_SCED_Group_4/README.md

 The HMS streamlines hospital operations through a role-based architecture, ensuring secure and efficient data management.
 The system is built with:
 - **Boundary-Control-Entity (BCE)** architecture to enforce high cohesion and loose coupling.
 - Applied OOP principles like inheritance, polymorphism, encapsulation, and abstraction.
+- SOLID principles for maintainable and scalable design:
+1. Single Responsibility Principle (SRP): Each class handles a single responsibility, such as user authentication or record management.
+2. Open/Closed Principle (OCP): Classes are designed to be easily extendable without modifying existing functionality, allowing seamless integration of new roles or features.
+3. Liskov Substitution Principle (LSP): Subclasses like Doctor, Pharmacist, and Administrator are substitutable for their Staff base class, ensuring consistent behavior.
+4. Interface Segregation Principle (ISP): Segmented interfaces ensure classes only depend on methods relevant to their role, avoiding unnecessary dependencies.
+5. Dependency Inversion Principle (DIP): High-level modules like HospitalController depend on abstractions, ensuring flexibility in integrating new features.
 - Role-based access control for secure functionality segregation.

 ---